Placing an item on Reserve

 Restrictions on Reserve Materials

 Interlibrary loan materials and books borrowed from other libraries will not be placed on reserve.
-Because every effort is made to keep Reference materials available in the Reference area, these materials are not normally placed on course reserve.
-Please contact the Circulation Coordinator if you have any questions regarding such material.
+Because every effort is made to keep reference materials available in the reference area, these materials are not normally placed on course reserve.
+Please contact the circulation voordinator if you have any questions regarding such material.